Cosmolalia/TOE/Cosmolalia.TOE.5.8.2025.md

 [Detailed statistical validation including KS tests, residual analysis, and comparison with random assignment]

 ---

 *Manuscript prepared for submission to Physical Review Letters*

+*Manuscript prepared for submission to Physical Review Letters*